-When it’s time to insert that logo, I usually try to drag and drop it onto the worksheet.
+Even though I know it doesn’t work, when it’s time to insert that customer logo, I usually try to drag and drop it onto the Excel worksheet.
 Of course, that doesn’t work, as I’ve discovered hundreds of times before.
 But I never give up!

 It looks promising, because the pointer gets a little plus sign, as though it’s going to add something to the worksheet.